 That’s the nice thing about acrylic paints.
-I can easily paint over any disaster, and I have done so many times in the past.
-The layers and textures only add to the interest.
-Sometimes, they might even "suggest" something I hadn't thought of initially.
-I love those discoveries.
+The layers and textures on the canvas only add to the interest to subsequent paintings.
+Sometimes, they might even "suggest" a way forward that I hadn't thought of initially.
+I love those intuitive discoveries.

 What am I hoping to learn?
 I want to "interpret" a landscape rather than try to paint it literally.
 That interpretation skill is rather elusive so far.
 To be more specific, the sky and the water are too much one colour and I find these paintings rather blah, boring.

 Convenience of acrylic and mediums

 Should the paint become too thick on the canvas, texture or crackle paste will be added and I will experiment with various tools.
 Or perhaps adding elements of collage will make an appearance in the next iteration.
 So many possibilities!

 It is very satisfying to rescue a painting and bring it back from the brink.